GENI-NSF/geni-tools/acceptance_tests/AM_API/README-accept-AMAPI.txt

                         Output is of the form: 'MONITORING test_TestName 1' The third field is 1 if the test is successful and 0 is the test is unsuccessful.
+  --pure-v1             Allows some tests to check for AM API v1 compliance
+                        without Change Set A.  -V must be set to '1'.
   --delegated-slicecredfile=DELEGATED_SLICE_CRED_FILENAME
                         Name of a delegated slice credential file to use in
                         test: test_ListResources_delegatedSliceCred
+  --un-bound            RSpecs are unbound (requesting some resources, not a
+                        particular resource)
   --vv                  Give -v to unittest
   --qq                  Give -q to unittest

 $ ./am_api_accept_delegate.py -h
 Usage: